glotzerlab/software/doc/index.rst

 ++++++++++++++++++++++++++

-**glotzerlab-software** is a set of container images that provide software developed by the `Glotzer group <http://glotzerlab.engin.umich.edu>`_ at the `University of Michigan <https://www.umich.edu/>`_, and related software commonly used in simulation and data analysis workflows.
+**glotzerlab-software** is a set of container images that provide software developed by the `Glotzer group <http://glotzerlab.engin.umich.edu>`_ at the `University of Michigan <https://www.umich.edu/>`_ along with related software commonly used in simulation and data analysis workflows.
 An *image* bundles these tools into a single file which can be copied, moved, shared with others, and published to provide a completely reproducible workflow.
 A *host* system provides the resources to execute software inside containers.
 `Singularity <https://www.sylabs.io/docs/>`_ provides a high performance solution, supporting NVIDIA GPUs and MPI